-The center is based 28 km North of Palangka Raya in the Province of Central Kalimantan in the Indonesian part of Borneo, and since its humble beginnings has now become the world’s largest orangutan conservation facility with numerous cages, island, clinics, vehicles, training forests and hundreds of dedicated professional staff.
+The center is based just outside the city of Palangka Raya in the Province of Central Kalimantan in Indonesian Borneo, and since its humble beginnings has grown into the largest orangutan conservation facility in the world– with numerous cages, clinics, islands, vehicles and training forests– and hundreds of dedicated professional staff.
 The current manager of the center is Pak Anton, who– along with his amazing team– has overseen the most remarkable orangutan release program in history.
 Learn more about the orangutan releases.

-The forest around the center serves as the perfect place when the young orangutans are taught how to survive in the wild.
-Five small islands in the river nearby are used as the first home for the orangutans as they begin their new lives without their caretakers.
-The center also has its own fruit-plantation and a big nature reserve, which the orangutans can be released into once they are ready for a life in freedom.
+The secure forest around the main center serves as the perfect place where young orangutans are taught how to survive in the wild.
+Five small islands in the river nearby are also used as the first ‘practice’ home for the orangutans as they begin their new lives without their caretakers.
+The center also has its own fruit-plantation and a large nature reserve.

-The Nyaru Menteng Work-staff consists of around 200 people– nearly all of whom come from local villages; this number includes babysitters, tecknisi, assistants, people working in the medical department, guards and other workers.
-The number of orphaned and displaced orangutans currently being cared for at Nyaru Menteng is now approximately 610.
+The Nyaru Menteng staff consists of around 200 people– nearly all of whom come from local villages; this number includes babysitters, tecknisi, assistants, medical and veterinary personnel, guards and other workers.
+The number of orphaned and displaced orangutans currently being cared for at Nyaru Menteng is just under 600.

-The center lies in a forest area, which for a while has been functioning as a wild, botanic garden.
-It has been under the responsibility of the rainforest authorities, and can therefore display a rich diversity in both plants and wildlife.
-The forest is a frequently used recreational area by the students at the university in Palangka Raya, and in the weekends, people also come from the city to walk in the forest.
-It is not possible for the visitors to get in too close contact with the orangutans at the center.
-The orangutans are trained to become wild and it is therefore imperative that they have as little contact with human beings as possible.
+The center sits in a forested area which also functions as a wild, botanic garden.
+It has been under the responsibility of the local forest authorities and displays a rich biodiversity in both plants and wildlife.
+The edge of the forest is often used as a recreational area by students from the University of Palangka Raya, and during the weekends, local people also come from the city to spend time in the forest.

 The Islands: Orangutan University

-The orangutans must all be sighted at least once a day by staff.
+The orangutans on the islands must all be sighted at least once a day by staff.
 Otherwise they are considered missing and an immediate search party goes out until the orangutan is found.
-This allows us to intervene if the orangutan is in trouble, injured or very ill.
+This allows the team to intervene if the orangutan is in trouble, injured or very ill.
 It can take days on the larger islands to locate a missing orangutan so the teams must act quickly.
 There is 24/7 security for the islands, but the posts are on the opposite banks to ensure minimal interaction with humans.

-It is crucial for us to release this group and continued to release more orangutans in order to make room on the islands for the next group who are ready to leave Forest School.
-We need your support!
+It is crucial that BOS Foundation continues to release more orangutans in order to make room on the islands for the next group who are ready to leave Forest School.
+To do this we need your support!